AirDrop is easy, fast, and convenient, but also a risk to employees and your data

 How does AirDrop work and what are the security issues?

-Look how many people I could send this bunny picture to.
+Look how many people I could send this bunny picture to while I was on the train.

-- Your device scans the area (a few feet) for other available devices.
+- Your device scans the area (a few feet) for discoverable devices.

 - AirDrop scans are like how you connect a Bluetooth speaker or headphones to a phone, an iPhone or Mac has to be “discoverable” by other devices for it to work.